 Crisis in South Sudan

-The conflict that broke out in South Sudan on 15th December 2013 has left thousands dead and displaced hundreds of thousands more.
-Vulnerable populations continue to flee ongoing fighting in South Sudan, with violence displacing more than 1.5 million people – including both internally displaced persons (IDPs) and refugees fleeing to neighbouring countries.
+The conflict that broke out in South Sudan on 15th December 2013 has left thousands dead and more than two million displaced.
+Vulnerable populations continue to flee ongoing fighting in South Sudan, with violence resulting in over 1.5 million internally displaced persons and over 500,000 refugees fleeing to Ethiopia, Kenya, Sudan and Uganda.

 Oxfam in South Sudan

 Oxfam has a dedicated team to respond to emergencies across South Sudan.
-So far, almost 350,000 have been reached with humanitarian assistance.We focus on public health, livelihoods and emergency response with gender, diversity, conflict-sensitive programming and policy/advocacy work intertwined.
+So far, more than 400,000 have been reached with humanitarian assistance.We focus on public health, livelihoods and emergency response with gender, diversity, conflict-sensitive programming and policy/advocacy work intertwined.

 We are currently providing humanitarian assistance using a four pronged approach: